-UPDATE 08/24/22: On Tuesday, the Putnam County Sheriff's office held a press conference regarding the death of Pamela Rock, 61, a rural postal carrier, who died after being viciously attacked by five dogs while working her route.
+On Tuesday, the Putnam County Sheriff's Office held a press conference regarding the death of Pamela Rock, 61, a rural postal carrier, who died one day after being viciously attacked by five dogs while working her route in Interlachen.
 Deputies found Rock lying in the street with "heavy trauma."
-They applied multiple torniquets to control the bleeding, Col. Joseph Wells said.
+They applied multiple tourniquets to control the bleeding, Col. Joseph Wells said.
 The dogs were initially behind a wire fence, but were able to escape underneath it, Wells said.

 There was no evidence of a breeding operation at the site.
 The owner of the dogs is cooperating, Wells said.
 We are treating this as a criminal investigation, he said.
 Sheriff's deputies and animal control officers had responded to this area four times in the past three years for animal-related calls, Wells said.
 At least two of those previous calls were related to the same address.
 It is not confirmed if those calls involved one or more of the same dogs that attacked Rock, he said.

 Several neighbors, including the dogs' owner, rushed to pull the dogs off Rock.
 "One of the neighbors even brought his firearm along and fired several shots into the air and to the ground in an attempt to disrupt the attack," Wells said.
 "The investigation is still very active," Wells said.
 His office is in communication with the state attorney's office.
 However, in the state of Florida, a felony offense is only possible if one of the attacking dogs had previously been declared dangerous.